christian-byrne/infinite-parallax/README.md

-***UPDATE!***: *This project was finished and turned into a [set of custom ComfyUI nodes]((https://github.com/christian-byrne/elimination-nodes?tab=readme-ov-file#infinite-parallax-nodes)).
+***UPDATE!***: *This project was finished and turned into a [set of custom ComfyUI nodes](https://github.com/christian-byrne/elimination-nodes?tab=readme-ov-file#infinite-parallax-nodes) found here.
 You can create your own parallax videos using those nodes in the ComfyUI interface*

 &nbsp;